Prize Home Lottery Ticket Purchase Safety: Avoid Scams & Buy Smart in Australia

 - Understand your odds.
 Prize home odds are much better than traditional lotteries, but you still should only spend what you can afford to lose.

 - Know your tax position.
-Prize winnings are tax-free, but selling a won home triggers capital gains tax.
-Get advice from an accountant.
+Prize wins are tax-free.
+Selling a won home means you pay capital gains tax.
+Ask an accountant for help.

 - Report scams immediately.
-Contact the ACNC, your state gambling regulator, and police if you suspect fraud.
+Contact the ACNC, your state gambling regulator, and police.
+Tell them if you suspect fraud.

-Responsible Gambling Notice: Prize home lotteries should be enjoyed as entertainment only.
-If you feel your gambling is out of control, support is available.
-Contact the National Problem Gambling Counselling Service on 1800 858 858 (free, confidential, available 24/7) or visit Gambling Help Online.
+Responsible Gambling Notice: Enjoy prize home lotteries as fun only.
+Feel out of control?
+Help is here.
+Call the National Problem Gambling Counselling Service on 1800 858 858.
+It's free, private, and open 24/7.
+Or visit Gambling Help Online.

 Where to Buy Prize Home Lottery Tickets Safely Right Now

-If you need more information about how prize home lotteries work, read our prize home guides.
-Each guide covers a specific aspect—from how winners are selected to what happens when you win.
+Want to know more?
+Read our prize home guides.
+Each guide covers one topic.
+Learn how winners are picked.
+Find out what happens when you win.